Coltthatcher/capstone/README.md

 took break: 12:00 - 2:00
 2:00-3:00: finished video going to try implementing my database now

+3/9
+messing around with data base in firebase
+3:00-

 React API research (LOOK INTO THIS BEFORE 2/25/22)